LucasKatashi/torii/README.md

 The torii project is a tool that aims to enable the execution of tools through the macOS terminal by making all TCP traffic pass through the Tor network and UDP through proxychains.

+Whenever launched, the tool automatically checks for the presence of necessary tools/dependencies.
+If they are not installed, Torii does the work for you, installing and configuring the files automatically!

-While the tool can function in Linux environments, it may not offer the optimal experience.
+While the tool can run in Linux environments, it may not offer the optimal experience.
 For Linux distributions, I highly recommend using [nipe](https://github.com/htrgouvea/nipe).
 Torii, on the other hand, serves as a convenient alternative tailored specifically for macOS.

 ---